FuelLabs/fuel-docs/src/for-developers/ts-sdk.md

 # Typescript SDK

-The Fuel typescript SDK is used to interact with Fuel contracts from client applications.
-If you're coming from Ethereum, you can think of the SDK as the equivalent of Ethers.js or WAGMI.
+The Fuel TS SDK is a toolkit for build dapps on The fuel network.
+You can use the SDK to execute scripts, interact with contracts, list transactions, balances and more.

 To get started using the Typescript SDK: